dancamper/json2ecl/README.md

 problems.

-There are three basic JSON data types that json2ecl cares about: arrays, objects, and scalar values.
+There are three basic JSON data types that json2ecl cares about: arrays, objects, and scalar values.  json2ecl does consider all scalar data types "the same" though, so you can mix numbers and strings, for example.
 JSON's `null` is a wildcard type that is a valid value for any of those three.

 ### Requirement: Same data type used throughout a JSON array